Battle of Worldviews by Jack Kettler

 “Logically the infallibility of the Bible is not a theorem to be deduced from some prior axiom.
 The infallibility of the Bible is the axiom from which several doctrines are themselves deduced as theorems.
 Every religion and every philosophy must be based on some first principle.
 And since a first principle is first, it cannot be “proved” or “demonstrated” on the basis of anything prior.
 As the catechism question, quoted above, says, “The Word of God is the only rule to direct us how we may glorify Him.”
 (3)

-Back to my comments on the online debate:
+Back to comments on the online discussion: